gdiaz384/AriaDeploy/README.md

 1. will not capture images or deploy virtual disks (.vhd/vmdk files)
 2. will NOT preserve user data on target systems
-3. will not download the correct drivers for you
+3. will not download adks or the correct drivers for you
 4. will not determine that windows version X cannot boot as configured on target system Y due to incompatability Z
-5. will not autogenerate unattend.xml files (use MDT for that instead) or input the correct product key for you in the unattend.xml templates
+5. will not autogenerate unattend.xml files (use MDT for that instead) or input the correct product key for you in the provided unattend.xml templates
-6. is not a full deployment solution
+6. is a just tool, not a full system lifecycle deployment solution
 7. is not dependent upon WDS/MDT/SCCM/Active Directory

 ## Typical Usage Guide: